 It’s one of the biggest SEO myths that has been doing the rounds for several years.
 So many people, including SEO experts, still believe that you always need to publish long-form content.
 As a result, we see tons of fluff content appearing on the Internet just to get that word count up.

 Quality content does NOT equal long-form content.
 Publishing long-form content for the sake of publishing long-form content leads to fluff, vagueness, reader boredom, and other awful things.

+Avoid making this common blogging mistake.
 Don’t write for Google, write for your readers instead.
 And when you genuinely write for your readers, you will find that you’re actually also writing for Google.

 3. Updating the Published Date Will Give a Post an SEO Boost

 Republishing blog posts is often a hot topic.
 Updating an old post with new fresh content and other improvements is a great thing to do, but changing the published date to today won’t give the post any SEO boost at all.

 If your updates to an old blog post are good, you can certainly get an SEO boost from that.
 In fact, I personally spend more time updating old content than publishing new content, because I know how much I can gain from doing that.